 11 Foods That Amazingly Make People Healthier

 It is pretty simple to do because people can start eating more foods that are better for their body.
 It simply means making the right choices at the grocery store.
 It is best to gradually add these foods into your diet more and more until you are eating foods that are good for your body.

 Detoxing the Body

 Realize that the body is used to food that contains toxins.
 Peoples' bodies will heavily detox as they begin to eat healthier food.
-That is why it is important to gradually add these new, healthier foods into your diet.
+That is why you gradually add these new, healthier foods into your diet.
 The kinds of food I listed will effectively help anyone who wants a healthier body.

 Drink Lots of Filtered Water